4.9-Stars

 When scheduling the work, consider the convenience of the timing for both you and the electrician.
 Discuss the estimated duration of the repairs and choose a time that minimises disruptions to your daily routine.
 If the work requires power to be disconnected, plan accordingly and inform any affected parties in advance.

-Before the electrician arrives, some preparation work may be required on your part.
+Before the electrician arrives, you may need to do some preparation work.
 This may include clearing the area around the electrical panel, ensuring easy access to the affected areas, and removing any obstacles that may hinder the electrician’s work.
-By taking care of these preparations beforehand, you can help the electrician work more efficiently and complete the repairs in a timely manner.
+By taking care of these preparations beforehand, you can help the electrician work more efficiently and complete the repairs promptly.

 5. Obtaining a Certificate of Compliance

-Upon completion of the electrical repairs, your electrician should provide you with a Certificate of Compliance (COC) or a Certificate of Electrical Safety (CES), depending on the state or territory you reside in.
+Upon completion of the electrical repairs, your electrician should provide you with a Certificate of Compliance (COC) or Certificate of Electrical Safety (CES), depending on your state or territory.
 These certificates are legal documents confirming the electrical work has been carried out per the relevant Australian Standards, such as AS/NZS 3000 (the Wiring Rules) and any other applicable state or territory regulations.
-The certificate serves as proof that the electrical defects have been rectified and that your property’s electrical system is now compliant.
+The certificate proves that the electrical defects have been rectified and that your property’s electrical system is compliant.

 The COC or CES typically includes essential information such as the electrician’s license number, the work’s completion date, a description of the repairs or upgrades performed, and a statement declaring that the work complies with the applicable electrical codes and regulations.
 The electrician will sign and date the certificate, taking responsibility for the quality and compliance of the work.